intel/qpl/doc/source/documentation/get_started_docs/quick_start.rst

 Quick Start
 ###########

 Low-Level C API
 ***************

 We walk through an example to learn the basic workflow of Intel® Query Processing Library (Intel® QPL) low-level C API.
-The key agent of low-level C API is the :c:struct:`qpl_job` data structure.
+The key agent of this API is the :c:struct:`qpl_job` data structure.
 To work with Intel QPL low-level C API, the application will need to:

 1. Query the required memory size.
 2. Allocate memory according to the queried size.